Animal Products (Fees, Charges, and Levies) Regulations 2007

 (cost per request + cost per second) × appropriate percentage

-cost per request is the amount fixed from time to time by the Director-General by notice under section 167(1)(ma) of the Animal Products Act 1999 for each database request, having regard to clauses 2 and 4
+cost per request is the amount fixed from time to time by the Director-General by notice under section 167(1)(ma) of the Animal Products Act 1999 for each database request, having regard to clause 2

-cost per second is the amount fixed from time to time by the Director-General by notice under section 167(1)(ma) of that Act for each second of time on the server, having regard to clauses 3 and 4
+cost per second is the amount fixed from time to time by the Director-General by notice under section 167(1)(ma) for each second of time on the server, having regard to clause 2

-• (b) for industry users of a class for which Ministry Verification Agency use of the electronic certification system is not required, 55%:
+for industry users of a class for which recognised agency use of the electronic certification system is not required, 55%:

 2